hsnlab/annabellaDB/README.md

 3. Run [test_client.py](https://github.com/hsnlab/annabellaDB/blob/master/client/python/test_client.py) on _kvs1_.
 This
 client will PUT the key/value 26 times and read it 260 times in a sec.
 4. After 40 seconds, run a new client on _kvs2_
-5. After 40 seconds, run a new client on _kvs3_
+5. After 40 seconds, run a new client on _kvs2_
+6. Repeats step 5
-6. After 40 seconds, run a new client on _kvs4_
+7. After 40 seconds, run a new client on _kvs3_
+8. Repeats step 7 five times
+9. Stops all clients
-7. Collects the measured access times into a pandas dataframe
+10. Collects the measured access times into a pandas dataframe
-8. Depicts it on a plotly plot
+11. Depicts it on a plotly plot
-9. Finally, stops the cluster
+12. Finally, stops the cluster

 ## TODOs: